Relations between the Order and the associative world

 - because many architects confuse the role of the Order (which is at the service of society) with that of professional associations (which are at the service of architects) and do not see the point of becoming a member, on a voluntary basis, of an association ;

-The existence of these two types of structures, however, has the effect of giving a confused image of the professional structures, particularly in relation to the public and the political world (which does not always know who it should address), and of dispersing the available means.
+The existence of these two types of structures at the same time, however, has the spiteful effect of giving a confused image of the professional structures, particularly in relation to the public and the political world (which does not always know who it should address), and of dispersing the available means.
 In some cases and with regard to certain questions, these structures are even opposed to each other (sometimes with "community" differences, in particular because many representatives of the Flemish Order are affiliated to the NAV)?

-Following certain initiatives (such as that of President Robaye in 1993) or on occasion questioned (such as that of the splitting of the Order), certain proposals for collaboration or the organisation of consultation (through the setting up of specific bodies) or even regrouping have been put forward, but unfortunately they have not really come to fruition.
+Following certain initiatives (such as that of President Robaye in 1993) or on occasion questioned (such as that of the splitting of the Order), certain proposals for collaboration or the organisation of consultation or even regrouping have been put forward, but unfortunately they have not really come to fruition.

-Chronicle of the (sometimes agitated) relations between the Order and the associative world during the last three decades
+Chronicle of the relations between the Order and the associative world during the last three decades

 1990 : Creation of the "Vlaamse Overleg", a body that regularly brings together representatives of the Flemish Order Councils and professional associations.